 1940: Nazi decree forbidding non-Jews to work for Jews in their homes or businesses was promulgated.
 This ban included forbidding gentile women from working in Jewish homes, which seems a little odd given the conditions under which the Jews were living by 1940.

+1941: Germany captured Kiev.
 This military victory opened one of the darkest chapters of the Holocaust.
-Kiev

 1941(27th of Elul, 5701): Thousands of Jews are murdered at Zhitomir, Ukraine